dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssueJsonStepByStep.md

 ```

 **Explanation:**
- The main error is `an instance of the analyzer cannot be created...` but the instance of the analyzer can change (Ex .CSharpImmutableObjectMethodAnalyzer or CSharpUpgradeMSBuildWorkspaceAnalyzer).Therefore, we need to use a regex.
+ The main error is `an instance of the analyzer cannot be created...` but the instance of the analyzer can change (Ex .CSharpImmutableObjectMethodAnalyzer or CSharpUpgradeMSBuildWorkspaceAnalyzer).
+Therefore, we need to use a regex.
 Keep in mind that the regex matches one line and does not backtrack.
 </details>

 <details open>